ryman1/keeweb-wiki/FAQ.md

 Q: What will happen if I change file on another computer?
 A: Changes will be loaded by all peers once you save them or auto-save happens.

+Q: Why downloaded file name in Safari is always Unknown?
+A: It's a known bug, for now, there's no workaround.

 ### Update
 Q: How to use proxy server for this app?
 A: The app will use proxy settings from system-wide config.
 If you want to use custom setting for this app, start it with `--proxy-server` command-line switch.